filecoin-project/specs/content/algorithms/porep/stacked_drg.md

 > The Replication phase turns an *unsealed sector* into a *sealed sector* by first *generating a key*, then using the key to *encode the orignal data*.

-Before running the `Replicate` algorithm, the prover must ensure that the sector is correctly formatted with a valid "Storage Format" described in Filecoin Client Data Processing (currently `paddedfr32v1` is the required default).
+Before running the `Replicate` algorithm, the prover must ensure that the sector is correctly formatted with a valid "Storage Format" (currently `paddedfr32v1` is the required default).

 {{< hint warning >}}
 TODO: inputs are missing